imjccai/fingerprint/README.md

 ```

 ## Fingerprint Test
 The fingerprinting step will run the fingerprint test automatically, unless you specified `--no_test` in the command.
-Use this command to test whether your fingerprinted model can output the fingerprint target $y$, and whether $y$ can be guessed by random token sequences.
+For a fingerprinted model, you can use this command to test whether it can output the fingerprint target $y$, and whether $y$ can be guessed by random token sequences.

 ``` bash
 python -u fingerprint_pipeline.py test \